-In practice, multi-period deterministic models can be categorized as either static, rolling with a fixed horizon, or rolling with a moving horizon.
-In a one-shot multi-period market clearing model we run the dispatch and pricing model once and clear prices and quantities for the entire horizon at the beginning of the horizon.
-The same convex optimization arguments as in the static case guarantee that a centralized optimization problem yields the equilibrium result (Baldick (2006)).
+In practice, multiperiod deterministic models can be categorized as either static, rolling with a fixed horizon, or rolling with a moving horizon.
+In a oneshot, multiperiod market-clearing model, we run the dispatch and pricing model once and clear prices and quantities for the entire horizon at the beginning of the horizon.
+The same convex optimization arguments as in the static case guarantee that a centralized optimization problem yields the equilibrium result (Baldick 2006).
 The static setting is easy to study but unrealistic.
-The most realistic assumption is a rolling multiperiod market clearing model with a moving horizon as in Figure 1(b), where the look-ahead length is fixed and we run the model multiple times for clearing (Hogan (2020), Mickey (2015)).
-As time moves forward, we fix the decisions for the current time step (e.g. t_s) and at the next time step we solve another optimization problem including new information for the future demand (e.g. $LAD(t_s + 1, t_e + 1)$).
-This is the approach currently adopted in CAISO, NYISO (Schiro (2017))

-and under consideration in Texas (Mickey (2015)).
+The most realistic assumption is a rolling multiperiod market-clearing model with a moving horizon as in Figure 1(b), where the look-ahead length is fixed and we run the model multiple times for clearing (Mickey 2015, Hogan 2020).
+As time moves forward we fix the decisions for the current time step (e.g., t_s), and at the next time step we solve another optimization problem, including new information for the future demand (e.g., LAD($t_s + 1, t_e + 1$)).
+This is the approach currently adopted in CAISO, NYISO (Schiro 2017) and under consideration in Texas (Mickey 2015).
 However, this setting is very difficult to study.
-Thus, most, if not all, previous research has focused on the case of rolling with fixed horizon (Hogan (2016), Hua et al. (2019), Zhao et al. (2019), Guo et al. (2019a), Guo et al. (2019b), Biggar and Hesamzadeh (2020), Hogan (2020)).
-In this setting, we still run market clearing models multiple times but we know when the end of the horizon is and even from the beginning we can access to the demand information of the end of the horizon.
-Notice that in Figure 1(a), which corresponds to a multi-period model with a fixed horizon, all the bars (representing the time coverage of a market clearing model) have the same ending at t_T .
+Thus, most, if not all, previous research has focused on the case of rolling with fixed horizon (Hogan 2016, Hua et al. 2019, Guo et al. 2019, Zhao et al. 2019, Biggar and Hesamzadeh 2020, Hogan 2020, Guo et al. 2021).
+In this setting we still run market-clearing models multiple times, but we know when the end of the horizon is, and even from the beginning we can access to the demand information at the end of the horizon.
+Notice that in Figure 1(a), which corresponds to a multiperiod model with a fixed horizon, all the bars (representing the time coverage of a market-clearing model) have the same ending at t_T .

+1.2.2.1.
 Metrics for Deterministic Multi-Period Market Clearing.
-Two metrics that are often employed in practice for assessing the quality of market clearing solutions are lost opportunity cost (LOC) and make-whole payments (MWP).
-Given a pair of price-quantity time series, lost opportunity cost (LOC) refers to the difference between the maximum profit that could have been ensured by an agent that is reacting freely to prices and the profit of an agent that follows the dispatch schedule of the system operator.
+Two metrics that are often employed in practice for assessing the quality of market-clearing solutions are lost opportunity cost (LOC) and makewhole payments (MWP).
+Given a pair of pricequantity time series, lost opportunity cost (LOC) refers to the difference between the maximum profit that could have been ensured by an agent that is reacting freely to prices and the profit of an agent that follows the dispatch schedule of the system operator.
 Zero LOC is equivalent to an equilibrium.
-For price-quantity pairs that do not constitute an equilibrium, make-whole payments (MWP) are non-zero whenever the cost of a deployed resource exceeds the revenue that is obtained by following the dispatch instructions of the system operator.
+For pricequantity pairs that do not constitute an equilibrium, make-whole payments (MWP) are nonzero whenever the cost of a deployed resource exceeds the revenue that is obtained by following the dispatch instructions of the system operator.

+1.2.2.2.
 Rolling Multi-Period with a Fixed Horizon.

-For a rolling multi-period planning with a fixed horizon, it would be tempting to argue that one should solve the dispatch problem at every time stage (as in model predictive control), and keep current-period dispatch decisions and prices as the market clearing quantities and prices.
+For a rolling multiperiod planning with a fixed horizon, it would be tempting to argue that one should solve the dispatch problem at every time stage (as in model predictive control) and keep current-period dispatch decisions and prices as the market-clearing quantities and prices.
 The resulting sequence of prices and quantities actually turns out not to carry guarantees of being an equilibrium price-quantity pair.
-This is due to dual degeneracy (Biggar and Hesamzadeh (2020)).
+This is due to dual degeneracy (Biggar and Hesamzadeh 2020).